hhandika/clicov/README.md

 clicov -c [country-iso2-code]
 ```

-You can check iso2 codes using for all countries using this command:
+You can check iso2 codes using this command:

 ```
 clicov id